dboyliao/docker-dboymongo/README.md

 docker run -it -p 27017:27017 dboyliao/docker-dboymongo
 ```

-**It may takes a while to setup MongoDB**
+**It may take a while to setup MongoDB**

+After the setup completed, you should have a running mongod on your localhost.

-- Then, type following command in your terminal shell
+- Type following command in your terminal shell to connect with mongodb.

 	- <strong> Linux </strong>: ```mongo localhost:27017```